-You want to see what your friends are up to on Snap Map, but the idea of broadcasting your exact location to every contact feels unsettling.
-Maybe you’ve tried to set your location to a different city for fun, only to find that Snapchat doesn’t allow it.
-This guide gets straight to the point: you cannot fake your location safely, but you can take complete control over who sees your real location and when.
+You may want to see what your friends are doing on Snap Map, but the idea of broadcasting your exact coordinates to every contact can be unsettling.
+Perhaps you’ve tried to “changer ville sur Snapchat” (change city) for fun, only to find the app doesn’t natively allow it.

 When your primary goal is complete privacy, the most effective and secure tool is Snapchat’s built-in Ghost Mode.
 This feature is the official solution to hide your location from everyone on your friends list.